-Brian Meixner is an active euphonium soloist, conductor and educator, currently Associate Professor of Music at High Point University where he serves as the Director of Instrumental Studies, Director of Bands, teaches studio low brass, and conducts the HPU Community Orchestra, the HPU Brass Ensemble.
-Brian is the Founder, Music Director and President of the North Carolina Brass Band, a professional ensemble that has developed a stellar reputation as one of the finest musical groups in the region.
+Brian Meixner is an active euphonium soloist, conductor and educator, currently Associate Professor of Music at High Point University where he serves as the Director of Instrumental Studies, Director of Bands, teaches studio low brass, and conducts the HPU Community Orchestra, and the HPU Brass Ensemble.
+Brian is the Founder, Music Director, and President of the North Carolina Brass Band, a professional ensemble that has developed a stellar reputation as one of the finest musical groups in the region.
 The NCBB recorded their debut album, "First In Flight", in 2014 and their second album, "Christmas Wrapped in Brass", in 2016.
 Brian is also the Music Director of the North Carolina Youth Brass Band, an all-star brass band of high school students from North Carolina's Triad region and beyond.

 Brian has held the position of Assistant Conductor of the River City Brass Band, where he played euphonium full time for six years.
 He has been featured with the RCBB on several performances, both as a euphoniumist and conductor.
 In addition to his duties with the RCBB, Brian played euphonium and trombone for several years with the River Bottom Quartet, a diverse low brass chamber group composed of River City Brass Band members.
 Other chamber ensemble activity includes playing euphonium in Tubas In The Sun, a quartet of tuba and euphonium talent in central North Carolina.
 Brian has previously served on the faculties of UNC-Greensboro, Slippery Rock University, the University of Texas at Arlington and Texas Woman’s University.
 He also served as the Euphonium Teaching Fellow at the University of North Texas, where he completed a DMA in Euphonium Performance.